 - 1. Discuss the designs, merits and demerits of various telescope designs and mounts - 2.
 Describe the property of images formed through optical elements of an astronomical set-up - 3.
 Understand that light gathering power is dependent on aperture, not magnification; calculate resolving power using Rayleigh criterion and Dawes' limit - 4.
 Show a basic understanding of astrophotography and associated techniques - 5.
 Understand the terms field of view, eye relief and exit pupil and other related terms - 6.
-Appreciate the use of telescope accessories - 7.
-Demonstrate an understanding of focal length and focal ratio (speed rating) of a telescope - 8.
+Appreciate the use of telescope accessories

+- 7. Demonstrate an understanding of focal length and focal ratio (speed rating) of a telescope - 8.
 Understand factors that determine magnification - 9.
 Describe how certain aberrations could be minimized or prevented - 10.
 Be familiar with common naked-eye, binocular or telescope targets often seen from Singapore throughout the year - 11.
-Be able to produce a simple sketch of object seen through the eyepiece, including its observed details - 12.
-Know common procedures for maintenance of astronomical equipments - 13.
+Be familiar with the major constellations for the different seasons - 12.
+Know common procedures for maintenance of astronomical equipment - 13.
 Be familiar with the use of star-charts/planispheres, declination and right ascension with respect to equatorial mounts - 14.
 Describe different methods and the significance of polar alignment